manishekhawat/device-type-capture/SECURITY.md

 ## Reporting a Vulnerability

-Please raise a bug in the issues section and drop an email to techbana@gmail.com for P0/P1 scenarios
+Please raise a bug in the issues section and drop an email to [YOUR@EMAIL.ADDRESS] for P0/P1 scenarios